stephenlb/pubnub-mongo-pipe/blog.md

 gem install monogopipe
 ```

-This is the first step in the process and next we'll walk you through more details.
+Downloading the GEM is the first step in the process
+and next we'll walk you through more details.
-Actually now may be the time for you to watch the
+Actually now may be the time for you to **watch the short video**,
-short video, so feel free to jump into that now
+so feel free to jump into that now
-if you want a very, very brief demonstration/usage covering:
+if you want a very brief demonstration and usage covering these points:

  1. Installing the Ruby gem and
  2. Executing the commands to setup MongoDB and